-If this indicator comes on while driving, there is a problem with your engine or its emission control systems.
+This indicator comes on for a few seconds when you turn the ignition switch ON (II).
+If it comes on at any other time, it indicates one of the engine's emissions control systems may have a problem.
 Even though you may feel no difference in your car's performance, it can reduce your fuel economy and cause your car to put out excessive emissions.
 Continued operation may cause serious damage.